undefinedcode0/undefinedcode0/README.md

 - [passwordGenerator](https://bit.ly/passGen) (present) &#x2192; Hobbyist password generator.
 Just a little project.

+## 🔭 Future Projects

+- [TrustedInstall and SYSTEM privileged runner] &#x2192; An application to run programs with advanced privileges from the TrustedInstaller or SYSTEM accounts in C

 <!---
 Quantum3566/Quantum3566 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.